TradeIdeasPhilip/riemann-surfaces/README.md

 Use the dropdown list to pick a function to graph.

-The "Demo" section is a work in progress!
+The "Demo" section will show you some examples of interesting things you can do.

 ### Square Root